-"If a course participant is so pressured by a class that they are reduced to tears, then I question the value of that learning.
-Standard speaker training focuses on teaching skills primarily and assumes confidence will appear naturally with practice.
-But I believe a gentler, more brain-friendly approach is needed to boost confidence first and then throughout the learning.
-So my approach is to build confidence gradually through a quiet, calm, step-by-step approach, rather than an 'in-at-the-deep end', 'sink-or-swim' ordeal.
+"If a course participant is so pressured by a class that they are reduced to tears, then I question that learning.
+Standard speaker training focuses on teaching speaking skills only and assumes confidence will appear with practice.
+But I believe a gentler, more brain-friendly way is needed.
+My approach is to build confidence gradually through a quiet, calm, step-by-step approach, rather than an 'in-at-the-deep end', 'sink-or-swim' ordeal.
 It's a much more humane approach to overcoming the fear of public speaking .."

 Why learn presentation skills virtually?

 Classroom courses can be off-putting for fearful speakers.
 Small group virtual training, attended from the safety of your own desk, can be a psychologically safer alternative